fortyoneplustwo/slate-stamps/README.md

 	}
 }
 ```
-If you're using a custom component to render the stamps, the `label` and `value` properties will automatically be passed to your component's `element` prop.
+**Note**: If you're using a custom component to render the stamps, the `label` and `value` properties will automatically be passed to your component's `element` prop.
 For reference, see the default `StampedBlock` implementation in `withStamps.jsx`.

 # How it works
+### Stamped Elements

+Stamped elements are:

+-   **Block elements**: They behave like block-level nodes.
+-   **Always the lowest-level block in a branch**: They’re positioned at the end of a nested structure.
+-   **Wrapped in a non-editor block**: They are always contained within another block element (not the editor itself).
+-   **The only stamped child of their parent block**: A parent block can only have one stamped child at a time.

+### Stamping a Line

+When an empty line is ready to be stamped:

+1. The plugin locates the lowest-level block at the current selection.
+2. It calls `onStampInsert` to fetch the stamp's data.
+3. It wraps the block’s children inside a stamped element, passing in the stamp data.

+### Splitting a Stamped Line

+If a stamped line is split, two new stamped lines are created, with the content divided between them.
+The `onStampInsert` callback is triggered again to fetch the stamp data for the newly created line after the split.

+### Pasting Text from Outside

+When text is pasted from outside the editor, the plugin normalizes the pasted content by splitting the block at all newline characters.
+If the split block is a stamped line, the resulting splits will also be stamped and retain the same stamp data.

+# Customizing Behavior

+As with many plugins, you can customize the behavior of the editor by overriding its methods.

+# Assumptions
+To ensure proper functionality, all block elements that can contain leaf or inline elements **must** have a `type` property.
+Without this, the plugin may behave unexpectedly or throw errors.

 # Resources
+There is an example project in the `example/` directory.